 Workers who have been dismissed or suffered any other detriment because of reporting wrongdoing may bring a claim in the employment tribunal.

-There is no minimum period of service required (which is generally at least two years for unfair dismissal claims) and there is no restriction on the maximum unfair dismissal compensation award (which is usually the lower of 52 weeks’ pay or £83,682.
+For employees bringing unfair dismissal claims there is no minimum period of service required (which is generally at least two years for unfair dismissal claims) and there is no restriction on the maximum unfair dismissal compensation award (which is usually the lower of 52 weeks’ pay or £86,444.

 Following a recent Court of Appeal decision individuals, as well as the employer, can be liable for their actions in relation to dismissing an employee (and subjecting the employee to other detriments).